mr0bbie/incredible-moon-257e6/src/pages/about.md

 sections:
   - type: hero_section
     title: About
-    subtitle: How we came to light up events
+    subtitle: Our story of how we came to light up events
     align: center
     background_color: primary
     background_image: images/beautiful-shining-stars-night-sky.jpg